 As soon as you retire from the workforce and meet the definition of "Retirement', please complete the "Retirement" Application here.

 Nothing changes when you commence a Pension.
 That is your investments stay as they are.
 All that happens is that you execute documentation declaring that you wish to commence accessing your Super Benefit as an income stream.
 The documentation is prepared for you by ESUPERFUND when you are ready to commence your Pension.
 For example if your SMSF owns cash and shares, then when you commence a Pension these assets stay as they are.
 You do not need to sell the shares or transfer the cash to another account in the above example.

 Minimum Pension Income

-Irrespective of whether you commence a Simple Account Based Pension or a Transition to Retirement Pension, you must take a Minimum Pension amount annually.
-The Minimum Pension amount is calculated as a percentage of your Super Balance based on your age as follows:
+Irrespective of whether you commence an SABP or a TRIS, you must take a Minimum Pension amount annually.
+The Minimum Pension amount is calculated as a percentage of your Super Balance based on your age.